ArtifexSoftware/mupdf/docs/reference/javascript/types/Path.rst

 	Return a bounding rectangle for the path.

-	Since the path does not describe properites such as line width, line joins, etc., the caller must provide a ``strokeState``, containing those properties, to determine the bounds of path if it is stroked.
+	Since the path does not describe properties such as line width, line joins, etc., the caller must provide a ``strokeState``, containing those properties, to determine the bounds of path if it is stroked.